Key Won’t Turn in Car Ignition

 Broken parts in ignitions are possible but not as common.
 It could be a broken bit of cast metal or one or more of the wafers have broken.
 Either way you’re pretty much out of luck with this and it’s best to call a locksmith rather then getting the car towed to a dealer.
 Most car dealers tend to replace the whole ignition barrel and housing assembly which could cost you a fortune.
 Depending on the make and model, we can usually get you going again fast on the same day.
 Safezone Locksmiths can come to you are repair or replace your ignition, no fuss!

-Do you need an Emergency Locksmith in the Central Coast?
+Do you need an Emergency Locksmith?